glpi-project/doc/source/first-steps/search.rst

 .. warning::

-   The number of elements that can be handled simultaneously is limited by the values ​​of ``max_input_vars`` or ``suhosin.post.max_vars`` in your PHP configuration.
+   The number of elements that can be handled simultaneously is limited by the values of ``max_input_vars`` or ``suhosin.post.max_vars`` in your PHP configuration.
 You may therefore get a message indicating that massive edits are disabled.
 You just need to increase the values ​​of your PHP configuration or reduce the number of items displayed.

 Quick search
 ------------